eevo script

 fib(n - 1) + fib(n - 2)

-A lightweight module core allows you to choose how much of the language you need for your application, this comes in a few layers:
+A lightweight modular core allows you to choose how much of the language you need.
+This comes in a few layers:

-- Reading/Printing: Parse eevo code and output data structures unevaluated (eg config or data files)
+- Read/Print: Parse expressions and output data structures unevaluated (eg data or config files)

-- Core: Procedures fundamental to evaluation (eg flow control, list manipulation, basic math)
+- Core: Essential functions and syntax (eg flow control, list manipulation, basic math)

-- Standard Library: Additional procedures needed for many operations (eg IO, math, doc)
+- Standard Library: Additional functions needed for common operations (eg IO, math, doc)

-- Contrib: Officially sponsored community libraries and scripts
+- Contrib: Community-driven libraries and scripts, officially sponsored

 Warning